-We have based percentage ownership of our common stock before this offering on shares of our common stock outstanding as of , 2024.
-The percentage ownership of our common stock after this offering also assumes the foregoing and the issuance and sale of shares of common stock by us in this offering, and assumes no exercise of the underwriters' option to purchase additional shares from us.
+We have based percentage ownership of our common stock before this offering on 20,000 shares of our common stock outstanding as of February 29, 2024.
+The percentage ownership of our common stock after this offering also assumes the foregoing and the issuance and sale of shares of common stock by us in this offering, and is presented assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.